FAQs

 Can I add non-organics to my Bokashi? i.e. paper, compostable plastics?

-Brown paper, cardboard, toilet paper rolls, newspaper is totally fine to add. however, it's not necessary to pickle these items plus they might fill your bokashi up faster than you'd like!
+Brown paper, cardboard, toilet paper rolls, newspaper are totally fine to add.
+However, it's not necessary to pickle these items plus they might fill your bokashi up faster than you'd like!

-In terms of compostable plastics.
-Keep all 'commercial compost' packaging out.
-These can only be processed in a commercial compost setting.
+In terms of compostable plastics - keep all 'commercial compost' packaging out.
+These can only be processed in a commercial compost facility.

 Home compostable packaging products are not necessary to make quality compost so these can be left out of your Bokashi and compost.
 There is also a chance that the chemical additives in home compostable packaging (even if certified) are harmful to the soil when they breakdown.
 Kaicycle have a great explanation on their rationale for not accepting any forms of packaging in their compost services.